RetroDECK/ES-DE/INSTALL.md

 **Building ES-DE using MSVC**

+It's assumed that [Jom](https://wiki.qt.io/Jom) is used, but if instead using nmake then just remove _JOM_ from the -G flag argument and remove the -j flag as nmake does not support building in parallel.

 For a release build:

 ```
-cmake -G "NMake Makefiles" -DCMAKE_BUILD_TYPE=Release .
+cmake -G "NMake Makefiles JOM" -DCMAKE_BUILD_TYPE=Release .
-nmake
+jom -j8
 ```

 Or for a debug build:
 ```
-cmake -G "NMake Makefiles" .
+cmake –G "NMake Makefiles JOM” .
-nmake
+jom -j8
 ```

+Change the -j flag to whatever amount of parallel threads you want to use for the compilation.

-For some annoying reason MSVC is the only compiler that creates a debug build by default and where you need to explicitly set the build type to Release.
+For some reason MSVC is the only compiler that creates a debug build by default and where you need to explicitly set the build type to Release.

 To enable AddressSanitizer which helps with identifying memory issues like corruption bugs and buffer overflows, build with the ASAN option:
 ```
-cmake -G "NMake Makefiles" -DASAN=on .
+cmake -G "NMake Makefiles JOM" -DASAN=on .
 nmake
 ```